lyu-ai/agentok/ui/README.md

 ANALYZE=true pnpm build
 ```

-Open [http://localhost:666](http://localhost:666) with your browser to see the result.
+Open [http://localhost:2855](http://localhost:2855) with your browser to see the result.

 ## Deployment

-This project is deployed on Vercel, the production environment is https://demo.penless.ai/.
+Please refer to [README.md](../README.md) for deployment related information.